 Dr. Nerkar previously served on the faculty of Columbia University's Graduate School of Business and as a visiting professor at the University of Pennsylvania's Wharton School.

 He worked with the Unilever Group of Companies in India before he studied at Wharton.

 He received his PhD in strategic management from Wharton, where he also received an MA in managerial science and applied economics.
 He has a bachelor of production engineering from the University of Bombay and an MBA from the Indian Institute of Foreign Trade

 Jayashankar M. Swaminathan – Associate Dean, Global OneMBA® Program

 Jayashankar (Jay) Swaminathan is the associate dean of the Global OneMBA, the global executive MBA program offered in partnership with four other top schools, and the UNC-Tsinghua EMBA Program, the dual-degree Global Supply Chain Leaders Program offered with Tsinghua University's Department of Industrial Engineering.
-He also is GlaxoSmithKline Distinguished Professor of Operations and director of UNC's Center for International Business Education and Research (CIBER
+He also is GlaxoSmithKline Distinguished Professor of Operations and director of the UNC Kenan-Flagler Global Business Center

 Dr. Swaminathan is an internationally recognized thought leader in innovations and productivity improvements related to global operations and supply chain management.has published dozens of articles in leading academic journals and won numerous awards, including NSF Career Award, George Nicholson Prize, Schwabacher Fellowship and Weatherspoon Distinguished research and teaching awards.